 Click here to View Belgrade’s Startup Map

 It is amazing to look at the development of the startup system in Serbia, and in Belgrade, in general.
-Few years ago, there were only a handful of startups that were trying to kickstart innovation and create a system that would enable future startups to have an easier time when launching their own idea.
+A few years ago, there were only a handful of startups that were trying to kickstart innovation and create a system that would enable future startups to have an easier time when launching their own idea.
 Most of the people the ecosystem comprised of were freelancers working for companies that outsourced work to the Eastern countries due to cheaper prices.
 In StartupBlink’s 2019 report, Belgrade is ranked 1st in Serbia and 115th globally.